 This is the fastest, simplest and least expensive way to prepare a screen for screen printing.
 First cut out your design from a strong paper or acetate sheet.
 Position the paper or fabric to be printed under the frame, put the cut-outs in place and lower the screen.

 Press down on the screen frame to ensure complete contact with the cut-out.
-The first drag of the paint loaded squeegee will stick the stencil to the screen mesh creating a stencil that can reproduced up to 15 prints.
+The first drag of the paint loaded squeegee will stick the stencil to the screen mesh creating a stencil that can produce up to 15 prints.

 Screen Filler (Negative)